Systems of Twinned Systems: A Systematic Literature Review

-To organize and compare the various organizational and architectural flavors of SoTS, we devise a classification framework.
+To organize and compare the various flavors of SoTS, we devise a classification framework.
 We draw on the seminal works of \textcite{maier1998architecting,maier2014role} to understand how SoS are organized, and combine this theory with DT concepts~\cite{kritzinger2018digital}.

 We rely on a mixed sample- and case-based generalization~\cite{wieringa2015six}.
-This approach is particularly useful when constructing middle-range theories that balance generality with practicality, such as engineering sciences.
+This approach is particularly useful when constructing middle-range theories that balance generality with practicality, such as in engineering sciences.
 In \secref{sec:study-design}, we sampled a statistically adequate corpus.
 Subsequently, we decomposed each study individually into architectural units as architectural abstractions allow for better judging of similarity between cases~\cite{wieringa2015six}.
 Finally, we identified recurring patterns.